 1. Elementary Plant Pathology.
 First or second term.
-The course number Ia should be used by those who register for four-hours credit and Ib by those who register for two-hours credit.
-For undergraduates.
 Registration limited to sixty-six students in the first term and to forty-eight students in the second term.
-Admission on the basis of average standing to date; students with an average below 75 may register for two hours only.
+Admission on the basis of student's cumulative average to date.
 Lecture, W 8.
-Plant Science 37.
-Practice and conference, any two periods, T W Th F 1.40-4.
+First term, Plant Science 143; second term, Plant Science 336.
+Practice and con-ference, any two periods, T W Th F 1.40-4.
 Plant Science 336, 341, 343, and 362.
-Professors WHETZEL and WELCH, Assistant Professor L. J. TYLER, and Messrs.
-SPROSTON, NIEDERHAUSER, and WATSON.
+Professors WHETZEL and WELCH, Assistant Professor L. J. TVLER, and Messrs.
+NIEDERHAUSER, WATSON, and RICHARDS.